Reference Material

 Software downloads are offered in Zipped format as follows:

-Guidance on use of the software is offered on a separate page of this website.
+Guidance on the use of the software is offered on a separate page of this website.

-Bill Hall’s paper are offered in PDF format as follows:
+Bill Hall’s papers are offered in PDF format as follows:

 Note: Dr Allan Wallace has proof-read “Predicting Locomotive Performance” and has found a few minor typographical errors in some of its equations.
 Based on Allan’s advice, Chris Newman has prepared a corrected version of the paper which can be obtained by writing to webmaster@advanced-steam.org and requesting a copy.